-The Ministry of Public Security promulgated the Administrative Measures for Testing and Selling License of Special Products Used for the Security of Computer Information Systems, or Administrative Measures, on December 12, 1997 for the purposes of strengthening the management of special products used for the security of computer information systems.
-The term "special products used for the security of computer information systems" is defined by the Administrative Measures as the special hardware and software used to protect the security of computer information systems.
+The Ministry of Public Security promulgated the Administrative Measures for Testing and Selling License of Special Products Used for the Security of Computer Information Systems, or Administrative Measures, on December 12, 1997 for the purposes of strengthening the management of special products used for the security of computer information systems" is defined by the Administrative Measures as the special hardware and software used to protect the security of computer information systems.
 According to the Administrative Measures, the producers of the special security products shall, before their products come into the market, apply for and obtain a selling license.
-In order to pass the criteria and obtain such license, the security function of the product shall be tested and recognized by the computer management and supervision department of the Ministry of Public Security.
+In order to pass the criteria and obtain such license, the security of Public Security.
 Pursuant to the Administrative Measures, the selling license shall only apply to the special security products for which the sale applications have been made.
 A new application for selling license shall be made where the functions of the special security product are changed.